-- Industrial Use: Any use of land for the manufacture, fabrication, processing, reduction or destruction of any article, substance, commodity or any other treatment in such a manner as to change the form, character or appearance thereof, including warehouses, wholesale storage, storage elevators, and truck storage yards. - c.
-General Requirements - Setbacks: Proposed structures may not be erected on property lines or within right-of-ways or easements.
+- a.
+The purpose of this section is to establish regulations for the siting of industrial facilities.
+The goals of this section are to: - i.
+Encourage the location of industrial facilities and activities in non-residential areas; - ii.
+Require industrial facilities and structures to be located, to the extent possible, in areas where adverse impacts on the County is minimal; - b.
+Definitions - Industrial Use: Any use of land for the manufacture, fabrication, processing, reduction or destruction of any article, substance, commodity or any other treatment in such a manner as to change the form, character or appearance thereof, including warehouses, wholesale storage, storage elevators, and truck storage yards. - c.
+General Requirements - i.
+Setbacks: Proposed structures may not be erected on property lines or within right-of-ways or easements.
 All structures for conditional uses shall be set back 10 feet from any side lot line, 20 feet from a rear lot line and 40 feet from the front lot line or right-of-way. - ii.
 Fencing: Where an industrial use abuts a residential use a fence with visual screens or a landscaping buffer shall be provided. - iii.
 Signage: The tract or structure may not promote or contain off-premise sign advertising.
 Only services or products sold, manufactured, or stored on-site may be advertised by means of signage.